metacall/core/README.md

 | Array   | Arrangement of values of any type                                  |
 | Map     | List of elements formed by a key (String) value (Any) pair (Array) |
 | Pointer | Low level representation of a memory reference                     |

-The memory layout guarantees to fit at least the same size of the types into memory.
-This means if a boolean type can be represented with one bit (inside one byte), maybe this value is stored in a bigger memory block and this fact is architecture and platform dependant.

 - Boolean is mostly represented by an integer value.
 There are languages that does not support it so it gets converted to a integer value in the memory layout.